Dougie Freedman: Return to Crystal Palace

 Freedman rejoined Palace in October 2000 for a transfer fee of £600,000.
 He rejoined the club during a relegation threatened campaign, but one which ended with perhaps his most famous goal for the club.
 Relegation to the third tier loomed in their final game of the season at Stockport County, with three minutes left and no score.
 Freedman then scored the vital goal that kept Palace in the division and relegated Huddersfield Town.

 The following season saw Freedman bag 21 goals in all competitions, his best seasonal tally for Palace.
-This also earned him a call-up to the Scottish national team, to add to his earlier Under 21 caps.
+This also earned him a call-up to the Scotland national team, to add to his earlier Under 21 caps.
 However, the next season was less of a personal success as he was dropped from the Scotland side, and began to find his appearances limited at Palace, as manager Trevor Francis largely preferred Ade Akinbiyi, Dele Adebola, and Andy Johnson to him.

 His fortunes were revived in 2003–04 though, as he re-established himself as a first choice regular under new manager Iain Dowie.
 A strong surge in the second half of the season saw the club go from relegation contenders to the promotion play-offs.
 Freedman scored during the penalty shootout victory at Sunderland in the semi-finals to help the club to the final.
 He was an unused substitute in the final though, which saw the club beat West Ham, the second time he had been promoted with the club.

 However, life in the Premier League in 2004–05 saw Freedman often overlooked as the team employed only one striker in most games, with Johnson being the preferred choice in this role.
 Despite attracting interest from Leeds United midway through the season, he remained committed to the Palace cause of consolidating Premier League status by rejecting a loan bid from the Championship contenders.
 He stayed to score his only top flight goal for the club in their vital final fixture at Charlton Athletic, drawing them level at 1–1.
 However, the eventual 2–2 result saw the club endure a record fourth Premier League relegation.